ZedZed34/Financial-Tracking-API/README.md

-# CLAUDE.md
+# Your daily spend tracker

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+Check your daily spend with this system.

 ## Build & Test Commands